-For 8 years, Lijst Bèta has worked tirelessly to make your education the best it can be!
+For 11 years, Lijst Bèta has worked tirelessly to make your education the best it can be!

 Here’s a sampling of the things we have accomplished for students at TU Delft.
 Click here to learn more about what we have accomplished and what we are working right now!

 Thanks to Lijst Bèta, many readers are now available as PDFs on Brightspace, so you don’t have to buy them on paper.